How Basic Wine Characteristics Help You Find Favorites

 Basic Wine Characteristics

-To understand the basic characteristics of wine it’s important to learn how to taste wine.
+It’s important to understand the basic characteristics of wine, to learn how to taste wine.
 Learning to identify wine characteristics helps to identify what you like about a wine.

 How sweet or dry (not sweet) is the wine?

-Our human perception of sweet starts at the tip of our tongue.
-Often, the very first impression of a wine is its level of sweetness.
+Our perception of sweet starts at the tip of our tongue, and the first impression of a wine is its level of sweetness.

 To taste sweetness, focus your attention on the taste buds on the tip of your tongue.
 Are your taste buds tingling?–an indicator of sweetness.
 Believe it or not, many dry wines can have a hint of sweetness to make them more full-bodied.